EENI Global Business School

 E-learning Doctorate and Masters in International Business

-The Subject “Religious diversity in West Africa” belongs to the following Online Programs taught by EENI Global Business School:
+The Subject “Religious diversity in West Africa” is included within the curriculum of the following academic programs at EENI Global Business School:

 Business in West Africa.